aaf2tbz/aaf2tbz/README.md

 ___

 [Graphiq](https://github.com/aaf2tbz/graphiq) — use GraphIQ with agents to deeply search your projects, provide context with code, and reduce issues before they arrive.
 No embeddings, no LLM, single SQLite file.
+Provides more context than grep.

 [MetalSharp](https://github.com/aaf2tbz/metalsharp) - Use MetalSharp to play Windows Steam Games, GOG Games, and more.

-[SignetAI](https://github.com/Signet-AI/signetai) - Advanced Local Memory for Agents / LLM's, where you own the memory, not the Agent.
+[SignetAI](https://github.com/Signet-AI/signetai) - Co-Developer of Advanced Local Memory for Agents / LLM's, where you own the memory, not the Agent.
+Works with many different harnesses, models, and configurations.

 [VKMT](https://github.com/aaf2tbz/VKMT) - A custom MetalSharp-made wine 11.12 with FEX requiring no rosetta to run.

 [BinC](https://github.com/aaf2tbz/binc) - A new kind of coding language, based on C / C# / Obj-C / C++ ; Acts as C, Runs as Metal.
+My first novel project.
 ___

 **Connect**